dpuwebservices/LibCalAPI/readme.md

 2. Make get requests to the endpoints to receive the formatted html .
 ## Available Endpoints
-- `/api/today` //This gives you the reservations for the group study rooms today
+- `/api/today` This gives you the reservations for the group study rooms today
-- `/api/not_group` // This gives you the reservations for all rooms that aren't the group study rooms today
+- `/api/not_group` This gives you the reservations for all rooms that aren't the group study rooms today
-- `/api/teach` //This gives the reservations of teaching and learning rooms for the next seven days
+- `/api/teach` This gives the reservations of teaching and learning rooms for the next seven days

 ## Guide to editing
 - Endpoints are defined in the file `/routes/api.js`